The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 I just love this cake.
 While growing up in New England, I remember this cake being a fixture in every bakery.
 This cake is a classic for a reason…I mean just look at it!

 Fluffy cake, creamy custard, and rich chocolate ganache, it is everything my dreams are made of.
 Make this Boston Cream Pie recipe to satisfy all your cravings for that yummy custard cream filling layered between two layers of cake.

-When I set out to find a recipe for this New England classic, I tured to the Massachusets-native recipe publication, Cook’s Country.
-Their recipe is for this cake is dead-on and so worth the extra effort!
-I only made a few changes to their recipe, mostly an increase in vanilla extract in both the pastry cream and yellow cake.
+When I set out to find a recipe for this New England classic, I turned to the Massachusets-native recipe publication, Cook’s Country.
+Their recipe for this Boston Cream Pie cake is dead-on and so worth the extra effort!
+I only made a few changes to their recipe, mostly an increase in the vanilla extract in both the pastry cream and yellow cake.

 What is Boston cream filling made of?

-To make this delish custard you will use half-and-half, egg yolks, sugar, a pinch of salt, flour, unsalted butter, and vanilla extract.
+To make this delicious custard, you will use half-and-half, egg yolks, sugar, a pinch of salt, flour, unsalted butter, and vanilla extract.
 That’s not very many ingredients to whip up into the delicious filling for the Boston Cream Pie.

 Boston Cream Pie is the official dessert of Massachusetts.
 That is a state I could live in for that reason alone!
 Owners of the Parker House Hotel in Boston say that the Boston Cream Pie was first baked at the hotel in the late 1800s.

 Sponge cakes with custard fillings may have existed at the time, but none had been served with a chocolate frosting before.
 It was not common practice to bake a cake with a chocolate topping, so when the hotel chef first created this recipe, it became a popular item on the hotel’s menu.